johnnysan922/movie-review/README.md

 # 381NLP - HW #2

 ## Notes
-- After unzipping the original project, there were two 'movie-review-HW2' folders(one inside the other) so i deleted the first and moved the folder inside the first out into the project directory.
 - Change the files paths to your respective file paths if necesarry.

 ## Instructions to Run Code (Step-by-step)